elianne-sacher/ES259/README.md

 MazeFinder - Navigation through a maze of obstacles to without colliding with the obstacles using the A* search algorithm.

 BoxMover - Image processing for moving an object from one location to another.

+FinalProject - Contains all the relavent files for my final project: "Ball-on-Beam ft.
+UR5e".